zeropsio/recipe-ghost/README.md

 - Use at least two containers for Ghost service to achieve high reliability and resilience (add `minContainers: 2` in recipe YAML, `ghost` service section).
 - Use the highly available version of the MariaDB database (change `mode` from `NON_HA` to `HA` in recipe YAML, `db` service section) when the Galera cluster is created.
-- Setting `SET SESSION wsrep_sync_wait=1;` for the cluster to force synchronization among database nodes because of the actual state of Ghost's support for database HA.
+- Using `SET SESSION wsrep_sync_wait=1;` or changing the Galera cluster configuration by `wsrep_sync_wait=1` to force synchronization among database nodes because of the actual state of Ghost's support for database HA.
 - Use a production-ready third-party SMTP server instead of Mailpit.

 Need help setting your project up?
 Join [Zerops Discord community](https://discord.com/invite/WDvCZ54).